top of page

 Why the Risk Increases in Teens?

 The bacteria causing IMD live harmlessly in around 1 in 10 people in the UK.
-A number of factors elevate the risk of it becoming invasive for teens & young people:
+A number of factors elevate the risk of it becoming invasive for teens & young people, and of serious consequences:

 • Increased bacteria pool & elevated transmission risk: the bacteria spread through close respiratory contact - coughing, sneezing, sharing food/drink/cigarettes/vapes, talking at close quarters & kissing.
 Living in student halls, attending festivals, or shared housing significantly increases transmission risk.
 It’s thought 25% of teens and young people carry the bacteria, so there’s a bigger pool and the right conditions for sharing.